vitateje/terraform-azure-vm-ubuntu/README.md

 # terraform-azure-vm-ubuntu
-Criação de uma VM no Azure, com ubuntu e apache instalados via terraform e azure cli
+Create a VM in Azure, with ubuntu and apache2 installeds by terraform and azure cli

 * To provide resources